 So if you’re looking for affordable airline pilot life insurance, give a call today.
 We can help!

-Airline Pilot Life Insurance: What About the Underwriters?
+Airline Pilot Life Insurance: What Are Underwriters and Why Do They Matter?

-There are also lifestyle questions your agent will ask you to assess whether or not you pose a higher risk because of your work or recreational choices.
+NOTE: There are a number of lifestyle questions your agent asks you.
+This information enables underwriters to decide whether or not you pose a higher risk because of your work or recreational choices.

-One of the questions you will be asked is whether or not you pilot a small plane.
+One of the questions you are asked is whether or not you pilot a small plane.
 So yes, flying does impact how underwriters view your application.